Azure/impact-reporting-samples/docs/index.md

 > The following script is intended to be used for HPC Guest Health Reporting scenario customers.

 > [!WARNING]
-> Please note that the following script is offered with no guaranty from Microsoft.
+> Please note that the following script is offered with no guarantee from Microsoft.

 ```bash
 #!/bin/bash